 Accessible statistics make the game more fun as well.
 The IBM Slam Tracker for example was introduced at the 2014 French Open at Roland Garros.
 It showcased not only point-by-point winning odds of the contestants, but also displayed the players’ real-time popularity on social media.
 Such number-crunching cannot influence the end result, but it adds a whole new layer to games that, unlike poker, couldn’t boast real-time insights better than that the commentators’ educated guesses.

 The stadium is an area where innovations can be used to great extent. iBeacon, an Apple app catered to retailers and customers, is used in stadiums not only to push offers for seat upgrades and discounts at food stalls, but to inform the viewer about the lines at the bathrooms, better direct viewer flow and improve the overall “on-site experience”.

 Capturing data is key.
-It’s done in the NBA and NFL as well.
+This can be seen in most sports.
 Athletes train with sensors that monitor their heart rates, reaction times and distance covered.
 The data can be used to prevent injury in-game; crunched later on, this data can provide performance insights as well.